When You Finish Saving the World (film)

-When You Finish Saving the World is a 2022 American coming-of-age comedy-drama film written and directed by Jesse Eisenberg in his feature directorial debut.
+When You Finish Saving the World is a 2022 American comedy-drama film written and directed by Jesse Eisenberg in his feature directorial debut.
 The film is based on Eisenberg's 2020 audio drama of the same name.
-Julianne Moore and Finn Wolfhard star as a mother and son who navigate their contentious relationship.

-The film premiered at the Sundance Film Festival on January 20, 2022, and was released by A24 in the United States on January 20, 2023.
+Julianne Moore and Finn Wolfhard star as a mother and son who navigate their contentious relationship while trying to connect with other people.
+Jay O. Sanders, Alisha Boe, Billy Bryk, and Eleonore Hendricks also star.
+The film premiered at the 2022 Sundance Film Festival and was released by A24 in the United States on January 20, 2023, to generally positive reviews.